 This will create the Pro version of the discovery schema, and bring in the Pro versions of the Nmap TCP and SNMP discovery methods.
 Any local customization that the site has done to the old setup (e.g., a local community string in the SNMP discovery method) can then be applied – GWMON-7922.

 Upon startup Apache may emit the following message “Could not reliably determine the server's fully qualified domain name.”
+This is not normally a cause for concern, but can be corrected if desired.
 One possible work-around for this issue is to edit the /usr/local/groundwork/apache2/conf/httpd.conf file to explicitly specify the hostname value - GWMON-2149.

 If an existing /etc/my.cnf file is found during installation, it is left in place.
-It is highly recommended that these changes are manually merged with the /usr/local/groundwork/mysql/my.cnf file.
+It is highly recommended that the contents of this file are manually merged with the /usr/local/groundwork/mysql/my.cnf file, and the /etc/my.cnf be removed.

 In order to have wave audio files enabled with the GroundWork installation, the nagios/share/media directory was exposed in the apache httpd.conf in order to allow audio wav files to be played when they are configured in the nagios/etc/cgi.cfg file.